 for the cause, a strong belief in the mission, a belief that what

 you're doing will make a difference in some way, someone who

 believes in you personally, etc).
 As the saying goes, “every 'no'

 There are so many

 fantastic ideas and fundraising strategies!

-If you are SERIOUS about raising money for your documentary, a great resource is our popular Documentary Fundraising Tool Kit (3-Kit Bundle) which includes the three items below: Documentary Fundraising 101 Course, Documentary Proposal Template and Documentary Budget Templates Pack.
+If you are SERIOUS about raising money for your documentary, check out our collection of Fundraising Templates and Courses which includes: Documentary Fundraising 101 Course, Documentary Proposal Template and Documentary Budget Templates Pack.